-The Pediatric Section of Tropical Medicine conducts a comprehensive research and development program for producing a new generation of drugs, diagnostics and vaccines for the Neglected Tropical Diseases and Neglected Infections of Poverty, as well as fundamental and applied research against these diseases.
-To carry out this research, the section's laboratories are organized into these groups:
+The Pediatric Division of Tropical Medicine conducts a comprehensive research and development program for producing a new generation of drugs, diagnostics and vaccines for the Neglected Tropical Diseases and Neglected Infections of Poverty, as well as fundamental and applied research against these diseases.
+To carry out this research, the division operates the following laboratories:

-- Laboratory for Zoonotic and Viral Diseases: aimed at research of emerging pathogens, including West Nile virus and Chagas disease and coronoviruses.
+- Zoonotic and Viral Diseases: aimed at research of emerging pathogens, including West Nile virus and Chagas disease and coronoviruses.

-- Laboratory of Human Parasitology: dedicated to using modern molecular methods to detect parasitic infections in patients.
+- Human Parasitology: dedicated to using modern molecular methods to detect parasitic infections in patients.

-- Laboratory for Vector Biology and Bacterial Pathogens: focuses on bacterial diseases such as relapsing fever spirochetes and the vectors that transmit them including Ornithodoros ticks.
+- Vector Biology and Bacterial Pathogens: focuses on bacterial diseases such as relapsing fever spirochetes and the vectors that transmit them including Ornithodoros ticks.

-- Laboratory of Immunoparasitology aims to dissect the complex relationship between parasites and the host immune response.
+- Infection Induced Immunopathology: aims to dissect the complex relationship between parasites and the host immune response.

-- Biosafety Level-3 (BSL-3) Facility is focused on the research of pathogens that require specialized handling including pathogens of human importance such as SARS-CoV-2, West Nile virus and Chikungunya virus.
+- Biosafety Level-3 (BSL-3) Facility: focused on the research of pathogens that require specialized handling including pathogens of human importance such as SARS-CoV-2, West Nile virus and Chikungunya virus.